-Our progress in Ensuring Wellbeing, Equality and Inclusion was very good this session.
+Our progress in Ensuring Wellbeing, Equity and Inclusion was very good this session.
+Positive outcomes for children have been achieved.

 LEARNING

 Our curriculum rationale is designed around the four contexts for learning; the life and ethos of the school, subjects and areas, interdisciplinary learning, and opportunities for achievement.